jose-ambrosioo/system_administration_using_linux/README.md

 **YUM/FTP**
 **FOR RHEL 6 REPOSITORY**

-<br>The DVD Drive was mounted where the RHEL 6 image was located
+The DVD Drive was mounted where the RHEL 6 image was located
 <br>[root@kwanza ~]# mount /dev/cdrom /media

 We went to the directory where the DVD Drive with the RHEL6 image is mounted and to the Packages directory and installed the following packages